 Local residents were intrigued by the sight of signal posts peering over the garden wall and expressed an interest in seeing the collection.
 In 1968 it was decided to open the garden to the public on a limited basis.
 Visitors who had grown up in the age of steam enjoyed seeing working signals, signal box equipment and other line-side and platform items.
 Younger visitors who had not had this experience were keen to see how it all worked.
 Thus the museum became an embryonic educational opportunity and the four boys were keen to pass on the knowledge they had gained.

-Since then the Trust has been strengthened by the arrival of Janet Gough, who spent many years working for the National Trust and brings great organisational skills, and Michael Quinion, a retired heritage interpreter and museum curator with substantial IT experience.
+Since then the museum team has been strengthened by the arrival of Janet Gough, who spent many years working for the National Trust and brings great organisational skills, Michael Quinion, a retired heritage interpreter and museum curator with substantial IT experience, and Jackie Britton, formerly collections manager at the V&A and Science Museum.
 We are actively working to conserve the collection and find a new home for it so that we can continue our many years of explaining the story of British railways.

 New member of our team: We are delighted that Jackie Britton, who has long experience in managing and moving museum collections at the V&A and Science Museum, has agreed to join our steering committee.
 Her expertise will be invaluable.